 The Arc'teryx FL-365 is a streamlined harness with fixed elastic leg loops that effectively snug up to the perfect fit regardless of how much clothing is being worn underneath.
-It is essentially the exact same harness as the slightly more expensive Arc'teryx AR-395a, except for the difference in leg loop design.
+It is very similar to the other Arc'teryx harnesses, except for the difference in leg loop design, which are made of fixed, auto-cinching elastic.
 It is versatile for all styles of climbing, from rock to ice, and is notable for its very supple design that uses Arc'teryx's Warp Strength Technology to make a very thin, but wide, waist belt and leg loops which move easily as you do and are easy to stuff into the climbing pack.
-The main knock against this harness is its price tag, which is a bit out of line when considering the higher performing options for around half the cost.
+The main knock against this harness is its price tag, which is a bit out of line when considering the higher-performing options for around half the cost.

 Arc'teryx FL-365 Review